 Brown-headed cowbirds, common grackles, red-winged blackbirds, Brewer’s blackbirds and crows may be controlled without a permit when they are damaging trees or crops, or creating a public health hazard.
-All other non-game species of birds not otherwise covered in this regulation are protected by state or federal law and may not be killed except with a special permit.
+All other non-game species of birds not otherwise covered in this regulation are protected by state or federal law and may not be killed.

 You are not required to have a state stamp privilege or federal stamp.